yashward001/DLWeek/README.md

 ## Trading Simulation Results

-Our risk-managed ensemble trading strategy was backtested on a three-year dataset using 1-hour intraday data from Alpha Vantage.
-The system combines technical analysis, sentiment data, a reinforcement learning (RL) agent, and a transformer meta-model to generate ensemble trading decisions.
-Below are some key performance metrics and sample debug logs from the simulation.

-### Key Metrics

-- **Initial Portfolio Balance:** \$10,000
-- **Final Portfolio Balance:** \$69,490.70
-- **Total Profit:** \$59,490.70
-- **Profit Increase:** ~594.91% over the simulation period

-### Debug Log Sample

 Our trading bot was rigorously backtested on 3 years of historical AAPL stock data using 1-hour intraday data from Alpha Vantage.
 The simulation was configured with a **medium risk profile** and employed profit compounding after every trade.
 This means that the gains from each trade were reinvested, leading to exponential growth over time.

 ### Simulation Setup